 Then there is the issue of Turkey, which is a growing and dangerous power that has a long history of murdering Christians.
-Right now as Keith pointed out, there are nearly half a million Christians sitting in refugee camps throughout the Middle East.
+Right now there are nearly half a million Christians sitting in refugee camps throughout the Middle East.
 Basically, they are sitting ducks right now.
 If ISIS and other terrorists are dangerous enough, then the fact the Turkey is rising again and rapidly should be of real concern simply because of what happened in 1917.
 If that is what the Turks did to Christians living in and around its borders, and if history is any guide, then these Christians are living on borrowed time until Turkey becomes powerful enough that it flexes its military muscles and “finishes the job” it started in 1917.

 A Turkish official teasing starving Armenian children during the 1917 genocide with a piece of bread.
 This is the kind of evil that will befall the Christians of the Middle East once again if it is not stopped now, and the way to stop it is to help these people get to a safe place.

 The idea that Christianity in the Middle East pre-2003 is going to come back stronger than it was before is a pipe dream.
 Again, one must have hope and miracles do happen, but the fact is that Christians are real refugees, having suffered and continuing to suffer at the hands of Muslims and who will die unless something is done to help them.
 Leaving them in their “native lands” is basically asking them to commit suicide because they have no way of supporting themselves and no way to rebuild what was destroyed, and if that was not bad enough and even if they did make improvements, their neighbor to the north in Turkey is patiently biding its time until it has enough power to wipe out these same Christians.